Open Now — 24/7 Plumbing

 Method 3: Plunging

 Plunging might effectively tackle the stubborn clog when confronted with a hair blockage that seems resistant to other methods.
-This simple, age-old technique can be pretty powerful but often overlooked in the modern quick-fix era.
+This simple, age-old technique can be powerful but often overlooked in the modern quick-fix era.

 Plunger Bathtub